golmschenk/qusi/docs/quick-start-tutorial.rst

     python infer.py

-This script will load the latest trained model (from the `logs` directory), and use it make a prediction about each of the lightcurves.
+This script will load the latest trained model (from the :code:`logs` directory), and use it make a prediction about each of the lightcurves.
 A number from 0 to 1 is assigned to each lightcurve which states the network's confidence that the lightcurve contains a transit event.
 0 meaning the network is confident that the lightcurve contains no transit and 1 meaning the network is confident the lightcurve contains a transit.
 These predictions will be saved to a file in the same log directory where the trained model is kept.
-The path to this file from the root `ramjet` directory will be `logs/baseline YYYY-MM-DD-hh-mm-ss/infer results YYYY-MM-DD-hh-mm-ss.feather`, where the first datetime is when the network training was started, and the second datetime is when the inference run was started.
+The path to this file from the root :code:`ramjet` directory will be :code:`logs/baseline YYYY-MM-DD-hh-mm-ss/infer results YYYY-MM-DD-hh-mm-ss.feather`, where the first datetime is when the network training was started, and the second datetime is when the inference run was started.
 The results will be sorted with the most likely transit candidates at the stop of the list.
-A `feather` file is essentially an efficient CSV file.
+A :code:`feather` file is essentially an efficient CSV file.
 Unfortunately, it is not directly human readable.
 See the next step for viewing the results.

 Viewing the predictions
 -----------------------
-To view the prediction results, the easiest method is to load the `feather` file into a Pandas dataframe.
-Open a Python console (or add this code to a Python file) in the root `ramjet` project directory:
+To view the prediction results, the easiest method is to load the :code:`feather` file into a Pandas dataframe.
+Open a Python console (or add this code to a Python file) in the root :code:`ramjet` project
+directory:

 .. code-block:: bash